rayarachelian/lisaem/README.md

 Cleaned up a bunch of stuff and fixed builds on both Windows and macos X.
 Both now install properly.
 There are still some bugs.
-Windows crashes on the hq3x renderer, and quits (I think on sound), but can now found its resources.
+Windows crashes on the hq3x renderer, and quits (I think on sound), but can now find its resources.
 Also cleaned up the old upper case function names in bashbuild that were a holdover from the 1.3.0 days.